 Just below the domain dropdown, you will find the Search Engine and Device filters.
-You can change your search engine between Google or Baidu if you want to track search results in China.
-As of now, tracking results on Baidu is available on the national level and desktop devices only.
+You can change your search engine between Google, Bing, or Baidu if you want to track search results in China.
+As of now, tracking results on Baidu are available on the national level and desktop devices only.

-Directly next to the Google and Baidu buttons are the device types.
-Search results are different across desktop, mobile phones, and tablets so select the device that you want to track your marketing efforts on the most.
+Directly next to the Google, Bing, and Baidu buttons are the device types.
+Search results are different across desktops, mobile phones, and tablets so select the device that you want to track your marketing efforts on the most.

 Next, you will be able to choose the location for your campaign.
 You can set up a campaign to track results specific to a country, state/region, city, or zip code.

 After entering your location, decide if you want Position Tracking to display the local or national volume of your keywords.
 Once your Position Tracking campaign is running, you can toggle local and national volume back and forth.

 For local businesses or any location-specific campaigns, this step is vital for focusing the tool to track results in the areas you’re actually targeting with your website.